 Will Atari 2600 work on a modern TV?

 In a word, yes.
 Even though analog TV was largely discontinued in 2009, a few low-powered stations were permitted to continue until 2021.
 That means many TVs produced between 2009 and 2021 could pick up analog signals.
 What does this have to do with Atari VCS?
 The Atari 2600’s RF signal behaves just like an analog TV station operating on channel 2 or 3.
+And of course any TV produced before 2009 can pick up the Atari RF signal.

 But that still leaves a second problem.
 Atari consoles tended to outlive the TVs we connected them to.
 And the antenna connections on TVs quietly changed during the decade.
 Even on most TV sets made in the late 1980s, there’s no place to plug the Atari switchbox in.
 In the 1970s, antennas used flat, twin-lead 300 ohm antenna wire that connected to the back of the TV with two screws.
 To connect an Atari or another video game system, you simply spliced the switchbox in, connecting the switchbox to the screws on the back of the TV and the antenna to a set of screws on the switchbox.

 Newer TVs use a 75-ohm coax connector.
 Coax cable is less prone to interference, making it much easier to install, so the industry shifted to coax.
 Late in the Atari 2600’s life, it was possible to buy switchboxes that had both 75-ohm and 300-ohm connectors on them, so you could connect them to newer TVs that had coax connectors on them.
 These 300 ohm switch boxes turn up on Ebay from time to time.
 But there’s a better, cheaper way to connect Atari to modern TV sets.

 Connect Atari to modern TV sets with an F connector adapter